 For children with complex medical needs and sensory impairment to thrive, they need sensory stimulation and encouragement to achieve this.
 At Courtyard Care, we believe children and young people with complex mental health histories require nurturing and therapy in equal parts.

 Our aim is to provide outcome-based support in a safe, welcoming, homely and stimulating environment for children and young people with complex and additional needs.
 We believe that the environment is crucial in enabling stability and security for all the children and young people during their stay with us.

 We provide this high level of care and accommodation at Courtyard Care, by ensuring that all services and accommodation matches, as near as possible, that of a normal domestic home, whilst considering the needs of each child/young person.

 We also aim to assist children/young people to lead fulfilling and enriched lives, by enabling them to take part in a variety of social activities.
 Ensuring each child can follow their preferred social activities with the support of our dedicated and professional residential teams.

-Our service is managed and supported by a dedicated team of qualiﬁed and experienced professionals, including social workers, residential support workers, psychologists and paediatric nurse specialists.
+Our service is managed and supported by a dedicated team of qualiﬁed and experienced professionals, including social workers, residential support workers, psychologists and Practice Educators.
 All our residential support workers are specially selected for their experience and ‘value base’.
 They are trained to a minimum of Diploma L3/ NVQ L3 – Children and Young People and all Registered Managers hold or are working towards Diploma L5/ equivalent in Leadership and Management.
 This enables us to offer a high level of person-centred care within a dedicated, stimulating, homely and positive environment.

 The service was founded on the belief that therapeutic interventions, residential provision and young people’s views should not be perceived as being in isolation of each other, but rather as a dynamic combination of factors and often traumatic life experiences.